Chalk Paint Stenciled Garden RocksMay 11, 2015 | FILED UNDER: Accents, Paint, Summer

-1. Wash your rocks thoroughly and allow to dry completely.
-Cover with one coat of Vintage Decor paint.
+Wash your rocks thoroughly and allow to dry completely.
+Cover with one coat of Vintage Decor (or similar chalk) paint.
 I painted the top side of the rock, let it dry to the touch, and then turned over and painted the bottom side.
 One even coat should be enough to cover the rock completely – this paint goes on so great!

-2. Find the smoothest surface of the rock and tape your stencil to the rock using painter’s tape.
+Find the smoothest surface of the rock and tape your stencil to the rock using painter’s tape.
 I found it was easiest to cut out the stencil to make it better fit the rock.
 Even the smoothest of rocks aren’t completely flat, so you’ll need to use your hand to hold the stencil flush with the rock while you stencil.
+You can also use more flexible adhesive stencils for this project.
+They would form to the rock better than stiffer plastic stencils.
 Use just a small amount of paint on your brush (dab off excess before stenciling) and use an up and down blotting motion.
 This will prevent paint from seeping under the stencil.